official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 788. In his subsequent conversation with Dr Rice, Sir David Manning reported that Mr Blair had told the President that he would point to the commitment in the resolution

-263 Note (handwritten) Grainger to Brummell, 4 November 2002, attaching text of US draft resolution.
+[^263]: Note (handwritten) Grainger to Brummell, 4 November 2002, attaching text of US draft resolution.
-264 Statement, 4 January 2011, paragraph 1.7.
+[^264]: Statement, 4 January 2011, paragraph 1.7.
-265 Letter Rycroft to McDonald, 6 November 2002, ‘Iraq: Prime Minister’s Phone Call with Bush, 6 November’.
+[^265]: Letter Rycroft to McDonald, 6 November 2002, ‘Iraq: Prime Minister’s Phone Call with Bush, 6 November’.

 334

-The Report of the Iraq Inquiryto consult if there were a violation, and underline that he would then expect the Security Council to act.266
+to consult if there were a violation, and underline that he would then expect the Security Council to act.[^266]

-789. In a discussion with Secretary Powell on 6 November, Mr Straw commented that the UK and US had got what they wanted, including “serious consequences”.267
+789. In a discussion with Secretary Powell on 6 November, Mr Straw commented that the UK and US had got what they wanted, including “serious consequences”.[^267]

 790. On 2 November, France proposed that the following words should be added to the
 paragraph:

-“shall constitute a further material breach of Iraq’s obligations when assessed by the Security Council.”268
+“shall constitute a further material breach of Iraq’s obligations when assessed by the Security Council.”[^268]

 791. The US then proposed: